stefanoborini/book-modelviewcontroller/02_mvc_variations/variations_on_the_notification_strategy/40_delayed_model.md

 ### Motivation

-Every time a Model changes, the View must refresh against the new data. this step can be time consuming.
+Every time a Model changes, the View must refresh against the new data.
+This step can be time consuming.
 If the Model is going through a lot of changes in a very short amount of time, shorter than the time needed to refresh the View, we might not want the View to follow through.

 We can neutralize these fast changes in the Model either View-side or Model-side.